Christian Wirth: Operation Reinhard

 According to Wirth's annihilation scheme, the Jews themselves should carry out all physical work involved in the extermination process of a transport...

-Fellow SS man Erich Fuchs described his impression of Wirth from his brief interaction with him during T4 and at Belzec:
+Fellow SS man Erich Fuchs described his impression of Wirth from his brief interaction with him during Action T4 and at Belzec:

 Polizeihauptmann [police captain] Christian Wirth conducted the Aktionen in Bernburg.
 Subordinate to him were the burners, disinfectors and drivers.
 He also supervised the transportation of the mentally ill and of the corpses.
 One day in the winter of 1941 Wirth arranged a transport [of euthanasia personnel] to Poland.
 I was picked together with about eight or ten other men and transferred to Belzec...
 I don't remember the names of the others.
 Upon our arrival in Belzec, we met Friedel Schwarz [sic] and the other SS men, whose names I cannot remember.
 They supervised the construction of barracks that would serve as a gas chamber.
 Wirth told us that in Belzec "all the Jews will be struck down."
 For this purpose barracks were built as gas chambers.
 I installed shower heads in the gas chambers.
 The nozzles were not connected to any water pipes; they would serve as camouflage for the gas chamber.
 For the Jews who were gassed it would seem as if they were being taken to baths and for disinfection.

-On 1 August 1942, Globocnik appointed him to the post of Inspector of Aktion Reinhard camps, which would grant Wirth overall command of the Sobibór and Treblinka death camps as well.
+On 1 August 1942, Globocnik appointed him to the post of Inspector of Aktion Reinhard camps, which would grant Wirth overall command of the Sobibór and Treblinka death camps, as well.
 Wirth's official title in this capacity was Abteilung Reinhard – Der Inspekteur des SS-Sonderkommandos beim SS- und Polizeiführer Lublin.

 Wirth was noted for his unusually brutal rule.
 He established the regime of terror and death which was carried out in all Operation Reinhard camps more than any other camp commander.
 During his time at Bełżec, Wirth experimented with different methods to most efficiently deal with prisoners.
 He developed much of the systematic policy for interaction with the prisoners.
 For instance, Wirth decided that newly arrived prisoners to be murdered should be beaten with whips incessantly to drive them into the gas chambers, thus creating a sense of panic and terror in which the prisoners felt forced to comply.
 Such policies were soon implemented at the other death camps.

-SS-Unterscharführer (Corporal) Franz Suchomel testified about Wirth:
+SS-Unterscharführer (corporal) Franz Suchomel testified about Wirth:

 From my activity in the camps of Treblinka and Sobibor, I remember that Wirth in brutality, meanness, and ruthlessness could not be surpassed.
 We therefore called him 'Christian the Terrible' or 'The Wild Christian'.
 The Ukrainian guardsmen called him 'Stuka'.
 The brutality of Wirth was so great that I personally see it as a perversity.
 I remember particularly that on each occasion, Wirth lashed Ukrainian guardsmen with the whip he always kept...

 If only someone had had the courage to kill Christian Wirth – then Aktion Reinhard would have collapsed.
 Berlin would not have found another man with such energy for evil and nastiness.